How to Add Zero-Cost AI Features to Any Website Using Local Models

 Overview and prerequisites

-The pattern is: identify an AI feature you're currently running via a cloud API, fine-tune a small local model to perform that feature with equal quality, and serve the model from local hardware through an SSH tunnel to your production VPS.
-The marginal cost per API call drops to zero.
+Here is the idea.
+Find an AI feature you pay a cloud API to run.
+Train a small local model to do the same job just as well.
+Then serve that model from your own computer through an SSH tunnel to your web server.
+The cost of each API call drops to zero.

-I did this for sinc-LLM prompt decomposition, replacing Claude Haiku API calls at $0.002 each with a local Qwen2.5-7B model.
+I did this for sinc-LLM prompt decomposition.
+I replaced Claude Haiku API calls at $0.002 each with a local Qwen2.5-7B model.
 Training took 107 seconds.
-The model now runs at 290 tokens/second on my RTX 5090 and serves the AI Transform feature on sincllm.com.
-I wanted to own my inference stack — this is how I got there.
+The model now runs at 290 tokens/second on my RTX 5090 and powers the AI Transform feature on sincllm.com.
+I wanted to own my inference stack.
+This is how I got there.

-This guide is general — you can apply it to any structured output task: text classification, entity extraction, code formatting, sentiment analysis, schema validation, or anything else where the output space is narrow enough to learn from examples.
+This guide works for any task where the output has a clear shape: text classification, entity extraction, code formatting, sentiment analysis, schema validation, or anything else where the output is narrow enough to learn from examples.

 Hardware